0xLeif/AppState/README.md

 - **StoredState:** Dedicated struct type for encapsulating and broadcasting stored value changes within the app's scope.
 Values are stored using `UserDefaults`.

 - **SyncState:** Dedicated struct type for encapsulating and broadcasting stored value changes within the app's scope.
 Values are stored using `iCloud`.
-Requires iOS 15.0, watchOS 9.0, macOS 11.0, or tvOS 15.0.
+Requires iOS 15.0, watchOS 9.0, macOS 11.0, tvOS 15.0, or visionOS 1.0.

 - **Slice:** Dedicated struct has the ability to access and modify a specific part of an AppState's state, providing a more fine-grained control over the AppState.